Rick Hartmann: Club professional

 Hartmann "finally tired of the lifestyle" as a touring professional and "took the suggestion of an old friend Darrell Kestner to move to Long Island and seek a job as a club pro."
-Hartmann became an assistant club pro at Fresh Meadow Country Club in Great Neck, New York.
+He became an assistant club pro at Fresh Meadow Country Club in Great Neck, New York.
 In June 1994, Hartmann played the Long Island Open.
 He opened with a three-under-par 67 to tie for the lead.
 However, "It was the second round that ultimately won the Open for Hartmann," according to Newsday.
 He shot a 66 (−4) to take a three shot lead over John Gentile and Kestner.
 In the final round, Kestner briefly got within two but that was it.
 Hartmann shot a final round 69 to defeat runner-up Kestner by four.
 It was Hartmann's first win since his victory in Sweden in 1985.
 He won $6,000.
 After the tournament, he said it was "his most enjoyable win ever."
 Later in the summer, Hartmann recorded runner-up finishes at the New York State Open, Metropolitan Open, and Met PGA Assistants Championship.
 After the Met PGA season ended, Hartmann intended to play tournament golf in South America in the fall.
 In the winter, he would work as a golf instructor in Florida and play the local minitours.